TheeKingZa/AirBnB_clone_v2/web_flask/README.md

           {% endfor %}
         </ul>
       ```
-Here, the {% for ... %} block loops through items and displays each item within an <li> tag. **/
+Here, the {% for ... %} block loops through items and displays each item within an <li> tag.**

 [^](#need-to-know)

 # Display Data from a MySQL Database in HTML
-/** To display data from a MySQL database in HTML using Flask:
+**To display data from a MySQL database in HTML using Flask:
     ```
     1.Connect Flask to the MySQL database using a library like flask-mysql.
     2.Query the database to retrieve the desired data.
     3.Pass the fetched data to an HTML template using Flask's render_template function.
-    4.Display the data in the HTML template dynamically using template syntax (Jinja2). **/
+    4.Display the data in the HTML template dynamically using template syntax (Jinja2).
     ```

 [^](#need-to-know)